-Regula ation Item 1.02 Responsibility of Person in Charge The safety of a yacht and her crew is the sole and inescapable responsibility of the person in charge who must do his best to ensure that the yacht is fully found, thoroughly seaworthy and manned by an experienced crew who have undergone appropriate training and are physically fit to face bad weather.
-He must be satisfied as to the soundness of hull, spars, rigging, sails and all gear.
-He must ensure that all safety equipment is properly maintained and stowed and that the crew know where it is kept and how it is to be used.
-2.03. suitability of equipment All equipment required by Special Regulations shall:- a) function properly b) be regularly checked, cleaned and serviced c) when not in use be stowed in conditions in which deterioration is minimised d) be readily accessible e) be of a type, size and capacity suitable and adequate for the intended use and size of the yacht.
+• sponsibility of Person in Charge e safety of a yacht and her crew is the sole and inescapable responsibility of the person in charge who must do his best to ensure that the yacht is fully found, roughly seaworthy and manned by an experienced w who have undergone appropriate training and are ysically fit to face bad weather.
+He must be satisfied to the soundness of hull, spars, rigging, sails and all ar.
+He must ensure that all safety equipment is operly maintained and stowed and that the crew know ere it is kept and how it is to be used. tability of equipment equipment required by Special Regulations shall:- function properly be regularly checked, cleaned and serviced when not in use be stowed in conditions in which deterioration is minimised be readily accessible be of a type, size and capacity suitable and adequate for the intended use and size of the yacht.